 Longevity and Diet

-Medical scientific research on aging is showing that the #1 best predictor of your longevity is your blood glucose levels.
+Medical scientific research on aging is showing that the #1 best predictor of your longevity is your blood sugar and insulin levels.

 Only 20% of your longevity and how you’ll feel when you’re 70, 80, 90 and beyond is GENETIC.
 The rest is in your hands.

 Your genetics loads the gun but it's your lifestyle that pulls the trigger ... or doesn't.